Photo by Lisa Steichmann

 In fact, we invite audience to bring to their viewing items to hold or touch, from time to time, that are:

 soft and warm

-This performance is part of the "9 Hour Interludes" online exhibition 10/21-24, curated by Jessica Allie, Richard Haley, Trisha Holt, and Jennifer Junkermeier-Khan, and sponsored by Studio Angelica, Siena Heights University
+*The original performance was part of the "9 Hour Interludes" online exhibition 10/21-24, sponsored by Studio Angelica, Siena Heights University.